andheiberg/osx/README.md

 This repository contains scripts that can be used to setup a brand new MacBook within minutes.
-It applies OSX settings, installs applications and npm packages and can even configure your SSH keys.
+It applies OSX settings, installs applications and can even configure your SSH keys.

 ## How to use it